 Use the built-in title text box to create a unique title for each slide.

-Even when your content is related to same title, don't use the use the same title.
+Even when your content is related to another slide with the same title, don't use the same slide title.

 Write Descriptive Alt Text

 Adaptive technologies can only access image content if alternative text ("alt text") is manually added to the image.

 Your alt text should tell the reader what the image is and (when appropriate) the meaning it conveys.

 If you can close your eyes, have someone read the alt text to you, and imagine a reasonably accurate version of the image, you're on the right track.